povik/fold/docs/QuickStart.md

   3. <a name="req-programorder">**Respecting of program order in memory accesses**</a>: Users can request for a variable in the Fold program to be implemented with a block memory in the output netlist.
 In those cases the user influences the timing of the accesses to the memory through architectural annotations, and can reorder the accesses from the order they appear in the program.
 For a faithful implementation of the program, we need to make sure that for each memory read, the last write to the memory cell being read is the write that's supposed to be last according to the program order.
 This is another requirement for which the compiler produces assertions in the output netlist.

 One way users annotate the program to influence the architecture is by inserting `delay(N);` statements.
 These `delay(N);` statements have the semantics of delaying the execution of the program by the given number of virtual clock cycles.
 This defines a *virtual* timing of how the operations of the program are supposed to be scheduled in the logic implementation.
 This virtual timing is adjusted by the compiler to solve for detailed data causality, and to minimize the amount of registers required, but some architectural properties are kept over from, and defined by, the virtual timing.
-For example the virtual cycle offset from one execution of a statement to another execution of the same statement, e.g. in a loop body, will match the physical clock cycle offset of the respective activations of the implementing circuitry.
-This applies generally to any paths of execution from a statement to itself as long as the statement has a singular implementation, which would usually be the case.
+For example, whenever you have a path of execution from a statement to itself, e.g. in a loop body, the physical clock cycle offset between subsequent activations of the circuitry implementing the statement is defined to match the accumulated virtual delay on the path.
+This applies generally to any paths of execution from a statement to itself as long as the statement has a singular implementation, which is ordinarily the case.

 For each statement in the Fold program the circuitry implementing the statement counts among the exclusive resources the usage of which must be kept conflict-free.
 For the avoidance of conflicts the virtual clock cycle offset as we trace a viable execution of the program from a statement to itself cannot be zero.

-Returning to our RISC-V core, we have a loop and the function calls to `memio` to consider in avoiding conflicts.
-The statements in the `memio` function body are a possible source of conflicts depending on the virtual timing pattern of the `memio` calls.
-Let's focus on the loop body at first.
-We have three different occurences of a call to `memio`, but based on viable paths of execution, we only need to introduce a virtual delay between the first call and the second, and the first call and the third.
-To that end we can put `delay(1);` just below the first `memio` call.
-Then we need to consider paths looping back as another source of conflicts, we can address those by appending a second `delay(1);` statement at the end of the loop body.
+Now let's return to our RISC-V core and analyze the paths of execution there.
+We have a loop for instruction processing, and this of course results in paths of execution looping back to the same statement.
+Putting the loop aside, we then still need to consider paths starting at a statement in the `memio` body, returning to the site of the call to `memio`, proceeding to another call site and re-entering the function body from there.

+In the loop body we have three occurences of a call to `memio`, but the second and the third call are mutually exclusive, so we need not consider paths between the two.

+Overall, to address any conflicts, we can put `delay(1);` statement just below the first `memio` call, and another `delay(1);` statement at the end of the loop body.

 Schematically we now have: